Spiritual Development & Discipleship

 As part of Taylor’s community, you’ll experience the foundation we are built on: a common belief and commitment to Jesus Christ.
 Spiritual life at Taylor is really just life—the highs and lows of living out a shared faith and purpose.
 Day in and day out, you’ll experience a community that seeks to build up and hold each other accountable in sharing our faith, values, and ideals.

-Because every member of the community—your peers, professors, housekeepers, dining staff, etc.—has professed a relationship with Christ, there is a general belief that everyone is striving to know God better every day.
+Because every member of the community—your peers, professors, housekeepers, etc.—has professed a relationship with Christ, there is a general belief that everyone is striving to know God better every day.
 This gives students and faculty, alike, a boldness to reach out and challenge each other, to sharpen those around them as “iron sharpens iron” (Proverbs 27:17).

 This happens in the classroom, where faith is integrated regardless of whether or not it’s a Bible class.
 This happens in the Dining Commons, where conversations flow seamlessly from trivial to identity-shaping matters.
 This happens on athletic fields, where coaches encourage athletes to compete for more than this world’s corruptible crown (1 Corinthians 9:25).
 And this happens in campus activities, chapel services and on-campus ministries, and both academic and mission trips.